(CNN) -- Snowstorms and record low temperatures whacked much of the country this week -- and there's more havoc coming Wednesday.

 "We're really tired and really ready to be home," head coach Kendra Faustin said after the rescue.

-The team sat on the side of a highway, unable to move.
-The team was returning home after a game in Pittsburgh when the bus got stuck.
+The team sat on the side of a highway, unable to move, for more than 24 hours.
+The bus was bringing the team home from a game in Pittsburgh when it got stuck.

 "The roads weren't plowed.
 It got really bad really fast," Faustin said.
 "I'm assuming that somebody in the front of the line got stuck and everybody else had to stop, and that's how we got where we are."